Jax-Danger/MP-Jobs/README.md

 # Disclaimer
-Script needs an update.
-Not recommended to use script until the update is complete.
-View MP-Framework for more information: https://github.com/99JSP/MainPower
+Script is no longer supported.
+A new and better version is coming soon and this script is now **DEPRECATED**.

 # MP-Jobs
 This script is a jobs script for the MP-Framework.